camille-chanel/camille-chanel.github.io/_pages/lectures102/ioindepth.md

 So, we need an if statement to check if we read the correct data type!
 We used the similar logic in Java - remember myScanner.hasNextInt()?

-With C++, we can accomplish this two ways.
-The first way is wrapping cin >> i inside an if statement.
+With C++, we can accomplish this in two ways.
+The first way is wrapping ```cin >> i``` inside an if statement.
 Each cin statement is actually a Boolean value that returns true/false if the cin statement succeeded/failed.
 Wrapping it in an if statement checks if the cin succeeds.
 See this example:

 ```c++
 int i, j;